Quick Legal Facts

 Law Enforcement and U.S. Military Exceptions

-Extensive exceptions for law enforcement and other government officials, including federal, is provided for in KRS 527.020 Carrying concealed deadly weapon.
+Extensive exceptions for law enforcement and other government officials, including federal, are provided for in KRS 527.020 Carrying concealed deadly weapon.